ekk1/dotfiles-open/coding/python3/web_server.md

 # Using bottle.run in this environmen will cause a warning like this
 # <frozen importlib._bootstrap>:1047: ImportWarning: _ImportRedirect.find_spec() not found; falling back to find_module()
 # although somethings bottle seems to work fine, but seems very hard to terminate the web server, this might be a problem
-# using waitress will solve this problem, and it's pure python with no additional dependencies, makes it perfect for embed python in windows
+# using waitress will solve this problem
+# it's also pure python with no additional dependencies, makes it perfect for embed python in windows
+# Windows cmd programs will freeze when text is selected, de-select to restore, whis is expected
 ```

 ## 02. Use flask to create a minial web app